aarongorka/aarongorka-com/content/blog/gvisor-and-ecs.md

 systemctl restart docker
 ```

-You can now run containers with gVisor by adding the `--runtime=runsc` flag do your Docker commands.
+You can now run containers with gVisor by adding the `--runtime=runsc` flag to your Docker commands.

 **This alone isn't particularly useful**, as we are relying on ECS to orchestrate and run containers for us.
 Unfortunately, we cannot pick and choose the runtime directly from ECS.
 [The feature request for this is still open](https://github.com/aws/amazon-ecs-agent/issues/1084).
 [One of the comments](https://github.com/aws/amazon-ecs-agent/issues/1084#issuecomment-357689366) provides us a hint for a workaround: **overriding the default runtime**.
 All we need to do is add one additional value to the Docker configuration file: